Genusbiz/docs/developers/defining-the-application-model/forms/views/desktop-controls/common-control-properties.md

 <td>

-<span style="FONT-WEIGHT: normal">The field value is not possible to edit, but is displayed as normal.
+The field value is not possible to edit, but is displayed as normal.
 If the control is a [container](containers.md), all the controls in the container control is set read only.
-See also **Enabled** <span style="FONT-WEIGHT: normal">below.
+See also **Enabled** below.

 **Yes**